Fraser999/nctl/docs/commands.md

 e.g. `nctl-wg-211 amount=2000000`

-NOTE - this command has a synonym: `nctl-do-pos-undelegate`
+NOTE - this command has a synonym: `nctl-do-auction-undelegate`